kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 Implement a new
 [NodeIPAM controller](https://github.com/kubernetes/kubernetes/tree/master/pkg/controller/nodeipam)
-The controller will set up watchers on the `ClusterCIDR` objects and the `Node` objects.
+The controller will set up watchers on the `NodeIPAMConfig` objects and the `Node` objects.

 This controller relies on being a single writer (just as the current NodeIPAM